lastnameis-borah/repository/README.md

-### This is developmental branch to the transportable clock's ARTIQ repo.
+### This is the developmental branch of the transportable clock's ARTIQ repo.